Quantifying gliding forces of filamentous cyanobacteria by self-buckling: Results

-We will now compare the evolution of theoretical profiles from Eq.~\eqref{eq:kirchhoff} to the evolution of the experimental buckling contours.
-The latter were extracted from the micrographs with an in-house trained convolutional neural network with modified \textsf{U}-Net architecture~\cite{ronneberger2015u} (see Fig.~\ref{fig:active_force}~A, green contour) and tracked from the moment of impact until parts other than the head made contact with the confining walls.
-This limitation narrows down the available data substantially because buckling frequently induced contact with the channel walls early on during the profile evolution.
-As the residual for fitting theoretical profiles to the experiments, we used the square distance between the experimental and theoretical profiles, integrated along the contour.
-The activity coefficient $k$ and time scale $t_0$, together with a global rotational and two translational degrees of freedom, were then adapted to minimize the sum of the residuals over all time steps of the recorded evolution.
-In order to estimate the error of the fit, we applied a very coarse bootstrapping, repeating the fit 20 times with randomly chosen subsets of the time steps.
+We will now compare the evolution of theoretical profiles from \eqref{eq:kirchhoff} to the evolution of the experimental buckling contours.
+The latter were extracted from the micrographs with an in-house trained convolutional neural network with modified \textsf{U}-Net architecture~\cite{ronneberger2015u} (see Fig.~\ref{fig:active_force}a, green contour) and tracked from the moment of impact until parts other than the head made contact with the confining walls.
+This limitation narrows down the available data substantially because buckling frequently induced contact with the channel walls.

-Fig.~\ref{fig:active_force}~A shows a representative time series of micrographs for the evolution of a buckling filament, together with the extracted contour and the fitted solution of Eq.~\eqref{eq:kirchhoff}.
-The active force $f$ and the friction coefficient $\eta$ are calculated from the fit, using the median bending modulus of the respective species (Fig.~\ref{fig:bending}).
-The resulting values are shown in Fig.~\ref{fig:active_force}~C and D for \olutea and \kanimale, respectively.
-The dashed lines on each panel indicate the propulsion force that corresponds to the critical length as derived from the logistic regression.
-Filaments below the critical length do not buckle and no values can be derived from profile fitting.
-This region is indicated in gray; the light gray zone corresponds to the central quartiles of the buckling probability, i.e., the transition region.
-Data points close to or within this region thus correspond to a biased subset of individuals that generate larger forces because only part of the population in this length region is able to buckle.
-Indeed, we record the strongest filaments in this region.
-This bias is not present in the logistic regression, which is most sensitive to events in the transition zone, but equally accounts for buckling and non-buckling outcomes.
+Fig.~\ref{fig:active_force}a shows a representative time series of a buckling filament, together with the extracted contour and the fitted solution of \eqref{eq:kirchhoff} (see Methods for details of the fitting procedure).
+From the fit we calculate $f$ and $\eta$ of individual filaments, using the median bending modulus of the respective species (Fig.~\ref{fig:active_force}c,d).
+The dashed line on each panel indicates the value from the logistic regression, representative of the population.
+Filaments below the critical length do not buckle and no values can be derived from profile fitting: this region is indicated in gray.
+The light gray zone corresponds to the central quartiles of the critical length distribution, where data are biased toward larger forces because only part of the population can buckle.
+Indeed, here we record the strongest filaments.
+This bias is not present in the logistic regression, which is most sensitive in the transition region but equally accounts for buckling and non-buckling outcomes.